GBLSMA/docassemble-MotionTutorial/README.md

 This tutorial includes everything you need to know about those technologies to complete the tutorial.
 However, it can helpful to know what terms to Google if you run into a stumbling block.
 The [Docassemble Slack channel](https://join.slack.com/t/docassemble/shared_invite/enQtMjQ0Njc1NDk0NjU2LTAzYzY5NWExMzUxNTNhNjUyZjRkMDg0NGE2Yjc2YjI0OGNlMTcwNjhjYzRhMjljZWU0MTI2N2U0MTFlM2ZjNzg) is also an excellent place to get troubleshooting assistance when a question is not answered in the [documentation](https://docassemble.org/docs.html).

 ## Getting started
-Follow the excellent Docassemble documentation for these first few steps:
+Follow the comprehensive Docassemble documentation for these first few steps:

-1. [Install Docassemble](https://docassemble.org/docs/docker.html).
+1. [Install Docassemble](https://docassemble.org/docs/docker.html#install).
 If you just want to try out Docassemble, we recommend installing Docassemble on your laptop or workstation with [Docker](https://www.docker.com/).
 You may need to [enable virtualization extensions](https://www.intel.com/content/www/us/en/support/articles/000007139/server-products.html) in your computer's BIOS settings to run Docker.
 1. Create a new account on [GitHub](https://www.github.com) and [Google](https://accounts.google.com/SignUp) if you don't already have accounts on both platforms.
 1. Enable [GitHub](https://docassemble.org/docs/installation.html#github) and
   [Google Drive Sync](https://docassemble.org/docs/installation.html#google%20drive) integration.